 What is an MAPD Plan?

 Simply put, an MAPD plan is a Medicare Advantage plan that includes Part D coverage or prescription drug coverage.
-Medicare Advantage plans are separate from Original Medicare plans as they are sold through private insurance companies.
-MA plans automatically include Part A and Part B coverage, and as of 2017, 88% have Part D coverage.
+Medicare Advantage plans are separate from Original Medicare plans as they are sold through private insurance companies since they are considered Medicare supplement insurance.
+MA plans automatically include Part A and Part B coverage, and as of 2017, many Medicare Advantage Plans (88%) already have Part D coverage included.

 Types of MAPD Plans

 When a patient enrolls in a Medicare Advantage Prescription Drug plan, they must decide which plan type they desire.
-The various plan types include Health Maintenance Organization (HMO), Preferred Provider Organization (PPO), Special Needs Plans (SNP), and Private Fee-For-Service (PFFS).
+The Federal Medicare Program lists various plan types including: Health Maintenance Organization (HMO), Preferred Provider Organization (PPO), Special Needs Plans (SNP), and Private Fee-For-Service (PFFS).